Next Indian general election: Delimitation

-The next Lok Sabha delimitation in India is due after the first census following the year 2026.
-According to the 84th Amendment to the Constitution of India, the current freeze on the delimitation of constituencies is set to continue until the results of the first census taken after the year 2026 are published.
+The next Lok Sabha delimitation is due after the first census following the year 2026.
+According to the 84th amendment to the Constitution of India, the freeze on the delimitation of constituencies is set to continue until the results of the first census taken after the year 2026 are published.
+A special session of Parliament was convened from the 16th to the 18th of April 2026 to debate this matter.
+The 131st Constitutional Amendment Bill, 2026 was brought by the government to increase the total seats of the Lok Sabha to an upper limit of 850 seats and to make changes in Article 334A relating to the Lok Sabha's women's reservation; it was to be implemented in 2029 in time for the election.
+The delimitation bill was withdrawn by the government in the Lok Sabha after the 131st Constitutional Amendment Bill, 2026 failed in the Lok Sabha on 17 April 2026.
+Being a constitutional amendment, the bill needed two-thirds majority in both houses, but it garnered 298 votes in favour and 230 votes against.

 Women's reservation

-The introduction of women's reservation in the Lok Sabha is set to occur after the delimitation exercise based on the census following the year 2026.
-According to the 106th Amendment Act, 33% of the total seats will be directly allocated to women in the Lok Sabha and state legislative assemblies.
+The introduction of the women's reservation in the Lok Sabha is set to occur after the delimitation based on the census following the year 2026.
+According to the 106th Amendment Act, 33% of the total seats will be directly allocated to women in the Lok Sabha and state legislative assemblies..

 Schedule

 Chief Election Commissioner Rajiv Kumar has indicated that the 2029 elections would be over by the end of April to prevent heat from affecting voter turnout.
 Until 2004, the general elections were conducted between the cooler months of December and March.